MDC15/Youtube_Downloader/Readme.md

 Enter YouTube video URLs
 After selecting the first option, you will be prompted to enter one or more YouTube video URLs.

-Choose media type
+- Choose media type
   You will be asked whether you want to download audio (A) or video (V).

-Download process
+- Download process
   The application will start downloading the videos or audio files based on your chosen media type.
 A progress bar will be displayed for each download.

-Download results
+- Download results
   Once all downloads are complete, a message will be displayed indicating the download time and the number of media files downloaded.

-Download more
+-  Download more
   You can choose to download more videos or audio files by entering 'y' when prompted.
 Entering 'n' will exit the application.

-File Structure
-main.py: Main application file. utils.py: Contains helper functions for common tasks. downloader.py: Contains the downloader logic.
-Customization
-Download folder: The downloaded videos and audio files will be saved in the "src" directory within the project folder.
-You can customize the download path by modifying the video_folder and audio_folder variables in the YTDownloadService class.
-Max concurrent downloads: You can adjust the maximum number of concurrent downloads by modifying the max_concurrent_downloads variable in the OptimizedDownloader class.
-Contributing
-Contributions are welcome!
-Feel free to submit pull requests, report issues, or suggest new features.

-License
+## License
   This project is licensed under the MIT License.
 See the LICENSE file for more information.